hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * @hiiamboris I think this lies far away from weblayouts, IMHO, given that you have no control over the calculation order in weblayouts and weblayouts aren't really self reflective unless you use javascript.

 [14:05:10](#EYuaTlannWL77sVApe_CcDAxFwieE6Eoo-r_AFXwPPo) <hiiamboris (NOT THIS ONE)>:
 I thought this 9-point idea was borrowed from some web solutions.
-I don't know, so nevermind Ì†ΩÌ∏â
+I don't know, so nevermind üòâ

 [14:07:14](#OZrl0K66aUC4VynB4WgICQZnLSiqfuHN9itf42aVTwI) <hiiamboris (NOT THIS ONE)>:
 So.
 Let A B and C be just points, to which 3 top points of face D are tied.
 How does the upper margin of D move if we move A then B then C?